Pixel Parenting

 About

-Pixel Parenting is your weekly guide to raising tech-savvy, balanced kids.
+Pixel Parenting is your monthly guide to raising tech-savvy, balanced kids.
 Hosted by Patricia Cangas Rumeu, a mum and a seasoned expert in digital literacy and educational technology, this podcast aims to empower parents to guide their kids’ tech use confidently and thoughtfully.
 From screen time to educational apps, join us to explore tools and insights that help kids—and parents—build healthy digital habits.
 Listen to our trailer and subscribe to stay updated!